aimhubio/aim/docs/source/guides/integrations/basic_aim_tensorflow_event_conversion.md

 All other events will either have `Context` or `No Context`.
-Context of the event is the name of the parent directory if the parent directory hasn't been categorized neither as `run` nor `group` category.
+Context of the event is the name of the parent directory if the parent directory hasn't been categorized into neither as `run` nor `group` category.

 For example:
 - Events right underneath `run_1`, `run_2` and `run_3` will have no context